 There’s no doubt the Hurtta is expensive, but it’s also one of the highest quality dog raincoats on the market.
 It provides excellent coverage of most of the dog’s body, while protecting from rain and wind.
 The Torrent is also available in 13 different sizes, so if you’re looking for a raincoat for a large dog it’s a great choice.

-Quick Summary: If you're looking for a high-quality raincoat for both a small or large dog, then the Hurtta is a great choice.
-It's one of the best waterproof dog coats, as it provides excellent coverage of the belly and back, without the irritation of a hood.
-It's expensive though!
+If you’re looking for a high-quality raincoat for both a small or large dog, then the Hurtta is a great choice.
+It’s one of the best waterproof dog coats, as it provides excellent coverage of the belly and back, without the irritation of a hood.
+It’s expensive though!

 If the Ruffwear is a little too pricey, but you still want a high-quality waterproof coat, then the Fashion Pet Rainy Days is a great choice.
 It’s much cheaper than the Ruffwear, yet provides comfortable protection from rain and snow.

 Like the Ruffwear Aira, the Fashion Pet doesn’t come with fleece lining.
 Instead, it’s meant to provide protection from rain without causing the dog to overheat.
 It’s probably not as good as other options when it comes to wind protection though.

 An interesting feature of this coat is the hood slicker.
 This can protect your dog’s head during winter weather – although I’m not sure many dogs would like something covering their head.
 Other features include a self-adjusting strap, a small opening for a leash and a bright yellow design.